New Zealand industrial market snapshot Q1 2022

 In Wellington, current market conditions give no indication of any significant increases in vacancy for the foreseeable future across all of the industrial precincts.
 While demand remains high, the last five years has seen little added to supply with just one more project for Wellington industrial currently underway.
 Consequently, vacancy, rents, and yields are all expected to remain largely consistent through 2022.

 In comparison to Auckland and Wellington where land and investment opportunities are increasingly scarce, Christchurch has the potential to draw interest from a wider pool of occupiers and investors benefiting from a better, already identified and longer-term supply of land.
 We expect tight conditions will continue through 2022, with demand not expected to ease from both investors and occupiers.

 Some of the questions answered in the latest report include:

 - Are the record low vacancy levels among industrial stock expected to continue?

-- In 2021 Q4 have there been any industrial projects added to the pipeline for Auckland, Wellington, and Christchurch?
+- What industrial property developments are in the pipeline for Auckland, Wellington, and Christchurch?